Site Overlay

 What do Voluntary or Charitable Agencies do?

-Voluntary or charitable agencies are nonprofit organizations that serve the public interest by working to advance a cause or address a social need.
+Voluntary or charitable agencies are nonprofit organizations that serve the public interest by advancing a cause or addressing a social need.

 They offer services, advocate for change, and support vulnerable communities in diverse areas, including poverty alleviation, health, education, environmental protection, and social care.